Wessex Ridgeway Audio Journey to the Sea

 Farming around Lewesdon, Broadwindsor and the Marshwood Vale, William Wordsworth, horse racing and fairs at Lamberts Castle, River Lim and Lyme Regis Town Mill, World Heritage Site, the Jurassic Coast and dinosaurs.

-Dorset County Council wishes to express much appreciation to the following: Trilith, Trevor Bailey, Ali Grant, James Harrison, Margery Hookings, John Burgess, Graham Hemsley, Ramblers Association, Edith Langley, Carol Shoopman, Ian Nicol, Natural England, Martin Papworth, National Trust, Brian South, Children from Shillingstone Primary Schools, Keith Barratt, Tony Ward, Jack Yeatman, Dorothy Raven, Michael Woodhouse, Wendy Barber, Mark Hammick, Gaggle of Geese, Richard Hicks, Robert Rhodes, Richard Thornbury, Brother Hugh, Hilfield Friary, Ian Hambridge, Andy Elliot, Peter Thomas, Martin Biss, Kingcombe Centre, Ann Hawker, Beaminster WI, John Kemp, Carillon, David Craner, Jean Frampton, Les Bagwell, Peter Hardwill, Sally Holman, Lyme Regis Town Mill, Paul Crossley, Demelza Hyde & Catherine Annetts.
+Dorset Council wishes to express much appreciation to the following: Trilith, Trevor Bailey, Ali Grant, James Harrison, Margery Hookings, John Burgess, Graham Hemsley, Ramblers Association, Edith Langley, Carol Shoopman, Ian Nicol, Natural England, Martin Papworth, National Trust, Brian South, Children from Shillingstone Primary Schools, Keith Barratt, Tony Ward, Jack Yeatman, Dorothy Raven, Michael Woodhouse, Wendy Barber, Mark Hammick, Gaggle of Geese, Richard Hicks, Robert Rhodes, Richard Thornbury, Brother Hugh, Hilfield Friary, Ian Hambridge, Andy Elliot, Peter Thomas, Martin Biss, Kingcombe Centre, Ann Hawker, Beaminster WI, John Kemp, Carillon, David Craner, Jean Frampton, Les Bagwell, Peter Hardwill, Sally Holman, Lyme Regis Town Mill, Paul Crossley, Demelza Hyde & Catherine Annetts.

-The copyright in this compilation and artwork are owned by Dorset County Council.
+The copyright in this compilation and artwork are owned by Dorset Council.
 All rights reserved.
 Unauthorised copying, reproduction, hiring, lending, public performance and broadcasting prohibited.

 The audio guide can be listened to whilst using the trail or at home before or after a visit.
 It can also be enjoyed by people who cannot access the whole length of the trail.